Aksel Ustun

 Actor, author and director

-Aksel has also directed music videos for various artists, as well as short and medium-length films, some of which have been selected and awarded prizes at international festivals.
-He also co-produced the short film "Stone Cars" by Reinaldo Marcus Green, which was screened in competition at the Cannes Film Festival's Cinéfondation.
+Aksel has also directed music videos for various artists, as well as short and medium-length films, some of which have been selected and awarded at international festivals.
+He also co-produced the short film “Stone Cars”, by Reinaldo Marcus Green, which competed in the Cinéfondation selection at the Cannes Film Festival.
 He currently has two series in development.
-His first feature film, 'Washing Machine', is produced by Alain De la Mata, founder of Bluelight in England and Wildbunch.
+His first feature film, “Washing Machine”, is produced by Alain De la Mata, founder of Bluelight in England and Wild Bunch.

-In addition to his artistic career, Aksel Ustun gets involved in humanitarian and associative actions whenever possible.
-He taught theater classes in the favelas during his time in Brazil, collaborated with the Mille Visages Association in France, is dedicated to protecting turtles in Costa Rica and Nicaragua, is involved with elephant hospitals in Thailand, and regularly participates in the actions of Art Football, an organization that seeks to provide access to education and shelter for children.
+Beyond his artistic career, Aksel Ustun is involved whenever possible in humanitarian and community initiatives.
+He taught theater classes in favelas during his time in Brazil, collaborated with the Mille Visages Association in France, is dedicated to turtle protection in Costa Rica and Nicaragua, is involved with elephant hospitals in Thailand, and regularly takes part in Art Football’s activities—an organization that seeks to provide access to education and shelter for children."

 + portfolio